ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   In case the AS replies to C with a successful access token response (see {{Section 5.8.2 of RFC9200}}), then the response MAY include the "ace_profile" parameter.
 If it is included in the access token response, the "ace_profile" parameter MUST specify the same profile identifier that was specified by the "ace_profile" parameter of the corresponding access token request.

+# Coordinating on the Exchange of Public Authentication Credentials # {#sec-coord-exchanged-cred}

+In some profiles of ACE, it is possible for C and the RS to use public authentication credentials.
+Depending on the specific profile, the access token request and response exchanged between C and the AS can specify those authentication credentials as transported by value or instead identified by reference.
+For instance, this is the case in the EDHOC and OSCORE profile {{I-D.ietf-ace-edhoc-oscore-profile}} and in the DTLS profile {{RFC9202}} as extended in {{I-D.ietf-ace-authcred-dtls-profile}}.

+At some point, the AS (C) might become unable to use a credential identifier as a reference for accessing the authentication credential of C (of the RS) obtained earlier, e.g., due to having deleted the credential from the local storage.
+This can prevent the AS (C) from successfully processing an incoming access token request (response) that specifies the authentication credential of C (of the RS) as identified by reference.
+Ultimately, this can prevent the AS from issuing an access token and C from securely accessing protected resources at the RS.

+Conversely, unbeknown to the AS, C might already be storing the authentication credential of the RS when sending the access token request.
+In such a situation, the AS would specify the authentication credential of the RS by value in the access token response.
+However, it would be sufficient for C that the response specified the credential of the RS as identified by reference, or even that the response omitted the credential altogether.

+In order to allow C and the AS to coordinate on the exchange of the authentication credentials of C and the RS, the rest of this section defines:

+* How the AS can instruct C to specify its public authentication credential by value in the "req_cnf" parameter of an access token request (see {{sec-cred-c-value}}).

+* How C can instruct the AS to specify the public authentication credential(s) of the RS(s) by value or by reference in the "rs_cnf" or "rs_cnf2" parameter of an access token response (see {{sec-cred-rs-value}}), or instead to omit the credential(s) from the response.

+## Instructing C on How to Provide its Authentication Credential # {#sec-cred-c-value}

+When the AS receives an access token request and this includes the "req_cnf" parameter identifying the public authentication credential of C by reference, it might happen that the AS is not able to access the credential by using the specified reference.

+In such a case, the AS MUST reject the request and reply with an error response (see {{Section 5.8.3 of RFC9200}}).
+The error response MUST have a response code equivalent to the CoAP code 5.00 (Internal Server Error) and MUST include the error code "unknown_credential_referenced".
+The error code and its CBOR abbreviation are registered in {{iana-oauth-extensions-errors}} and {{iana-oauth-error-code-cbor-mappings}}, respectively.

+After receiving such an error response, C can send a new access token request, where the "req_cnf" parameter specifies the authentication credential of C by value.

+## Instructing the AS on How to Provide the RS's Authentication Credential # {#sec-cred-rs-value}

+When C receives an access token response and this includes the "req_cnf" or "req_cnf2" parameter identifiying the authentication credential(s) of the RS(s) by reference, it might happen that C is not able to access the authentication credential(s) by using the specified reference(s).

+Conversely, if the response includes the "rs_cnf" or "rs_cnf2" parameter specifying the authentication credential(s) of the RS(s) by value, it might happen that C has already been storing those credential(s), unbeknown to the AS.
+In fact, it would have been sufficient that the "rs_cnf" or "rs_cnf2" parameter identified the credential(s) by reference, or that neither parameter was included in the response.

+The following extends the semantics of the "rs_cnf" parameter defined in {{RFC9201}}, so that C can include the "rs_cnf" parameter in an access token request.
+When doing so, C instructs the AS about whether and how the successful access token response should specify the authentication credential(s) of the RS(s) belonging to the targeted audience.

+Per its extended semantics, the "rs_cnf" parameter is also OPTIONAL to include in an access token request, if the token type is "pop" and asymmetric keys are used.
+Otherwise, the parameter MUST NOT be included in an access token request.

+When C includes the "rs_cnf" parameter in an access token request, the parameter MUST have one of the following encodings.

+* If the parameter specifies the CBOR simple value `true` (0xf5), then it instructs the AS to include in the successful access token response the "rs_cnf" or "rs_cnf2" parameter, specifying the authentication credential(s) of the RS(s) by value.

+  In the successful access token response, each pertaining authentication credential MUST be specified by value.

+* If the parameter specifies the CBOR simple value `false` (0xf4), then it instructs the AS to include in the successful access token response the "rs_cnf" or "rs_cnf2" parameter, specifying the authentication credential(s) of the RS(s) by reference.

+  In the successful access token response, each pertaining authentication credential MUST be specified by reference, or alternatively by value only in case that was not possible.

+* If the parameter specifies the CBOR simple value `null` (0xf6), then it instructs the AS to omit the "rs_cnf" and "rs_cnf2" parameters from the successful access token response.

+  In the successful access token response, the "rs_cnf" and "rs_cnf2" parameters MUST NOT be included.

+If the AS is not able to comply in the first two cases above, then the AS MUST reject the request and reply with an error response.
+The error response MUST have a response code equivalent to the CoAP code 5.00 (Internal Server Error).

+Irrespective of what "rs_cnf" specifies in the access token request, C MUST rely on the authentication credential(s) specified by the parameter "rs_cnf" or "rs_cnf2" in the access token response, as those use by the RS(s) to authenticate.

+If C does not currently store the authentication credential(s) of the RS(s), then C MUST NOT include the "rs_cnf" parameter specifying the CBOR simple value `null` (0xf6) in an access token request.

 # Updated Requirements on Profiles # {#sec-updated-requirements}

 {{Section C of RFC9200}} compiles a list of requirements on the profiles of ACE.
 This document amends two of those requirements as follows.